Natural Capital World Viewer

 Decision-makers need to know where and how nature is supporting people.

 The Natural Capital World Viewer is designed to make nature’s diverse benefits to people easily accessible and understandable.
+This viewer allows users to explore several of the most important benefits nature provides to people.

 Water is essential for life.
 There are many ways to measure clean water, but the two most common are through sediment retention and nitrogen retention.